All You Can Eats

 1. Saute the Vegetables: Don't overlook sauteing the spices and vegetables before putting them in the slow cooker.
 This important step helps fully develop the flavors of the soup, and helps all of the flavors to blend well together.

-2. High Quality Tortellini: Also, make sure to use a high quality tortellini.
+2. High Quality Tortellini: Make sure to use a high quality tortellini.
 In reality, any tortellini is fine, but choosing one that adds to the already rich flavor of the soup will go a long way.

 3. Fresh Parmesan Cheese: I like to buy a block of parmesan cheese and grate it myself.
 Pre-grated cheese is usually dry and doesn't have as much flavor.